Conflict Free Diamonds or Blood Free Diamonds

-Conflict Diamonds are also sometimes referred to as "Blood Diamonds."
+Conflict Free Diamonds are also sometimes referred to as "Blood Free Diamonds" or “Ethical Diamonds”.
 Conflict Diamonds are diamonds that originate and are mined from areas controlled by forces at war, or otherwise in armed conflict with the region's existing officially recognized government.
-The diamonds produced from these areas are used to illegally and often brutally fund military action in opposition to those governments, or in contravention of the decisions of the United Nations Security Council.
+These conflict diamonds are produced from areas used to illegally and often brutally fund military action in opposition to those governments, or in contravention of the decisions of the United Nations Security Council.

 Clean Diamond Trade Act